Juvenile Criminal Records Search Guide (Laws to Search Each State)

 The severity of the crime will also play a part into whether or not it is displayed on an individual background check.
 A severe crime like sexual assault or murder will be less likely to be expunged or removed from a juvenile’s criminal conviction records, especially if multiple severe crimes were committed.

-It’s important to know how far back background checks go on juvenile records.
+It’s important to know how far back background investigations go on juvenile records.
 The seven year rule set aside by the Fair Credit Reporting Act will also make an impact on whether or not a criminal record criminal history shows up on a background check.
 In most states, the seven year rule says that arrests that don’t result in a conviction that are more than seven years old can’t be shown on background checks or used in employment decisions.
-If you are concerned that a juvenile record will show up on your background check, the best thing to do is learn how to do a background check on yourself.
+If you are concerned that a juvenile record will show up on your background check, the best thing to do is learn conducting your own background check.
 Running your own background check can provide useful information about a criminal record.

 Is a Juvenile Record Public Information?
 Who Has Access to Crimes on Juvenile Justice Records?